edgelesssys/contrast/rfc/014-backwards-compatibility.md

 Even though we could, at least for the time being, fall back to the gRPC API in this case, this would ignore that a pinned minimum version clearly indicates the user's desire to use the HTTP API, thus likely meaning the user also expects the Coordinator to speak this version; moreover, the error-on-minimum-unmet behavior would need to be implemented anyways once gRPC is deprecated.
 Falling back to gRPC *in the case of a pinned minimum version* would therefore be a potentially unexpected, temporary behavior and shouldn't be introduced.

+Essentially, we treat the gRPC as the version zero of the API.
+If no component has a minimum version requirement, it's acceptable to negotiate down to version zero.
+If a minimum version greater than zero is set, the gRPC API doesn't satisfy the requirement.

 Second, the hash of the Coordinator `/capabilities` response is included in `ConstructReportData`.
 This allows clients to verify that the capabilities response they received during version negotiation was genuine.